shadowknight55/capstone/README.md

 ### Required API Keys & Services

-To run LearnPad, you will need API keys or credentials for the following services:
+To run Polypad Playground, you will need API keys or credentials for the following services:

 - **Playlab API**: For AI-powered math assistance
 - **Polypad API**: For the interactive mathematics workspace